 But there’s a catch.

-What most people don’t know is that a post can get a lot of engagement, but it translates into few people actually following through with sign up.
+What most people don’t realize is that a post can get a lot of engagement, but it translates into few people actually following through with sign-up.

 The important numbers are related to actual conversions of interested patients into enrolled participants.
-It’s these data sets that need to be reviewed daily, and campaigns adjusted accordingly.
+It’s these data sets that need to be reviewed daily and used to adjust campaigns accordingly.